hankfanchiu/contacts-api/README.md

 # Contacts API

-An App Academy project to learn Rails controllers and routes.
+An App Academy project to learn about Rails controllers and routes.

 ## Structure